Importing into the UK,

 Where is GVMS used?

-The Goods Vehicle Movement Service (GVMS) is not available at all ports; it is only used at border locations that support pre-lodged customs controls.
-HMRC has published a list of ports using GVMS.
+The Goods Vehicle Movement Service (GVMS) is not available at all ports β only at border locations that support pre-lodged customs controls.
+HMRC publishes a list of ports using GVMS.

 How do I use GVMS?